jonclindaniel/digital-formation-processes/README.md

 # Supplemental Code for "Digital Formation Processes: A High-Frequency, Large-Scale Investigation"

-The code and data in this repository can be used to reproduce the data collection and analysis from Clindaniel and Magnani (Under Review) "Digital Formation Processes: A High-Frequency, Large-Scale Investigation."
-Consult the information below as a guide to navigating the repository.
+The code and data in this repository can be used to reproduce the data collection and analysis from [Clindaniel and Magnani "Digital Formation Processes: A High-Frequency, Large-Scale Investigation."](https://doi.org/10.1016/j.jas.2023.105890) Consult the information below as a guide to navigating the repository.

 ## Table of Contents